sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-05-17-Spring MVC Intro.md

   first_name: ''
   last_name: ''
 ---
-Spring has many modules to make cut short project devlopment lifecycle.
-One of the most commonaly used module is Spring MVC.
+Spring has many modules to make cut short project development lifecycle.
+One of the most commonalty used module is Spring MVC.
-There have many differnt versions of Spring MVC.
+There have many different versions of Spring MVC.
 We are going to discuss about the most recent ones.

 ## What is MVC.
 MVS stands for model, view and controller.
 It is a design pattern mainly for web based projects.